bit2pixel/watch-twitter-unfollowers/README.md

 ## Installing Requirements

-1. Run `pip install -r requirements`
+1. Run `sudo pip install -r requirements`

 ## Setting Up the Application and Getting an Access Token From Twitter